brndnmtthws/brndn-io/content/posts/believe-it-or-not-reality-is-real-life/index.md

 ## The Pragmatic Case for Keeping LinkedIn

 Despite my personal stance, I recognize that most people should likely maintain their LinkedIn profiles.
-We inhabit a professional landscape where deviating from established norms creates unnecessary friction in the employment process.
+Recruiters expect to find you there, and when they don't, they often treat it like a weird omission.
 I enjoy the privilege of financial independence that allows me to exist without conventional employment, affording me the luxury of opting out of these systems.
 Most working professionals don't share this privilege, and I understand that reality.

-Nevertheless, I find it profoundly strange that we've arrived at a point where professional judgment hinges partly on one's willingness to participate in what is, fundamentally, an advertising delivery mechanism dressed in professional networking attire.
+Nevertheless, I find it profoundly strange that we've arrived at a point where professional judgment hinges partly on your willingness to participate in an ad machine wearing a blazer and calling itself professional networking.
 My personal aversion to advertisement in all forms makes this particularly distasteful.

 But I digress.
-The central point remains: your LinkedIn profile exists as a professional fiction—one you author and curate.
+The central point remains: your LinkedIn profile is a professional fiction—one you author and curate.
 This fiction can certainly advance your career objectives when deployed strategically.
 But it isn't reality.
 Reality consists of your actual capabilities, experiences, and behaviors when not performing for digital